civic-interconnect/civic-transparency-py-ptag-types/docs/en/usage.md

 )
 ```

-If any field violates the spec (enum, pattern, required, etc.), Pydantic raises `ValidationError`.
+If any field violates the model (enum, pattern, required, etc.), Pydantic raises `ValidationError`.

 ```python
 from pydantic import ValidationError